DanielKinsman/security-for-the-lazy/readme.md

 ![spoofed website](images/siterealidentity.png)

-The pictures say it all really.
+Notice that the spoof "does not supply identity information" whereas the real site's certificate tells me what their web address is and who they are.
+It also mentions encryption, which we'll talk about later in the *Keep that shit private* chapter.
 Other browsers, including mobile browsers for iOS and Android, should have similar "padlock" features, though you might have to hunt for them.
 [Firefox mobile](https://www.mozilla.org/mobile/) for Android works particularly well.

 Security vulnerabilities in software
 ------------------------------------